cardano-in-oceania/cardano-in-oceania.github.io/pages/what.md

 ### Local Community Events & Workshops
 In addition to a larger hackathon, grassroots events will be held regularly across the region:

-- **In-Person Events:** We will support at least 20 in-person events over 2025–26 across key cities such as Perth, Brisbane, Sydney, Melbourne, Auckland, Wellington, and possibly one or two in Pacific Island capitals like Suva or Port Moresby.
+- **In-Person Events:** We will support at least 20 in-person events over 2025–26 across key cities such as Perth, Brisbane, Sydney, Melbourne, Tauranga, Auckland, Wellington, and possibly one or two in Pacific Island capitals like Suva or Port Moresby.
 These events (budgeted at ≈₳2,500 each for venue, refreshments, and a small host stipend) will include a mix of Cardano focused and partner events to connect with other blockchain/crypto and technology communities.

   The aim is to provide variation in topics and knowledge/experience levels, with sessions from introductory (for those new to blockchain) through to deep dives with subject matter experts.
 They will also provide engagement with enterprise, government and industry representative groups who are blockchain curious, to provide sessions aimed at expanding the potential use cases for Cardano as high assurance decentralised infrastructure.

 - **Cardano “Town Halls”:** We will continue the practice of regular virtual town halls (e.g. one per month) dedicated to Oceania time zones.
 These Zoom sessions will share project updates, allow community Q&A, and give a platform to highlight regional progress.
-We have budgeted a modest amount (≈₳200 per session) for any necessary software or hosting fees, totaling ~₳5,000 for two years to run ~24 sessions.
+We have budgeted for any necessary software or hosting fees, as well host and support team stipends, totaling ~₳5,000.
 These ensure inclusivity for those who cannot attend in person and keep momentum between physical events.

 - **Governance & Education Workshops:** As Cardano explores the Voltaire era (on-chain governance), we aim to educate and empower the Oceania community in governance processes.
 We plan a series of 3–4 workshops (some in-person, some virtual) on topics like Cardano Problem Statements (CPSs) and Improvement Proposals (CIPs), community voting, and the amendment of the Cardano Constitution.
 These workshops (budgeted \~$10k total to cover materials and any guest speaker travel) will help Oceania community members become active participants in Cardano’s governance (e.g. becoming Catalyst proposers, Community Advisors, or even elected representatives in future governance structures).
 This not only strengthens decentralisation but also positions Oceania's voices in global Cardano decision-making.